Major League Baseball Most Valuable Player Award: History

-Hank Greenberg, Stan Musial, Alex Rodriguez, and Robin Yount have won at different positions, while Rodriguez is the only player who has won the award with two different teams at two different positions.
+Hank Greenberg, Stan Musial, Alex Rodriguez, Robin Yount, and Shohei Ohtani have won at different positions, while Rodriguez is the only player who has won the award with two different teams at two different positions, and Ohtani the only one to do it at two positions in the same season (twice).
 Rodriguez and Andre Dawson are the only players to win the award while on a last-place team, the 2003 Texas Rangers and 1987 Chicago Cubs, respectively.
-Barry Bonds has won the most often (seven times) and the most consecutively (four from 2001–04).
-Jimmie Foxx was the first player to win multiple times – 10 players have won three times, and 19 have won twice.
-Frank Robinson is the only player to win the award in both the American and National Leagues.
+Barry Bonds has won the most often (seven times) and the most consecutively (four from 2001 to 2004).
+Jimmie Foxx was the first player to win multiple times.
+Ten players have won three times, and 19 have won twice.
+Frank Robinson and Shohei Ohtani are the only players to win the award in both the American and National Leagues, with Ohtani being the first to win in both leagues in consecutive seasons.

 The award's only tie occurred in the National League in 1979, when Keith Hernandez and Willie Stargell received an equal number of points.
-There have been 19 unanimous winners, who received all the first-place votes.
-The New York Yankees have the most winning players with 23, followed by the St. Louis Cardinals with 21 winners.
+There have been 23 unanimous winners, who received all the first-place votes.
+The New York Yankees have the most winning players with 24, followed by the St. Louis Cardinals with 21 winners.
 The award has never been presented to a member of the following three teams: Arizona Diamondbacks, New York Mets, and Tampa Bay Rays.